Special educational needs support

 Nurseries, playgroups and childminders registered with Ofsted follow the Early Years Foundation Stage (EYFS) framework.
 The framework makes sure that there’s support in place for children with SEND.

-Talk to a doctor or health adviser if you think your child has SEND but they don’t go to a nursery, playgroup or childminder.
+Talk to a doctor or health adviser if you think your child has SEND but they do not go to a nursery, playgroup or childminder.
 They’ll tell you what support options are available.

 Children between 5 and 15